Linear algebra over T-pairs: Introduction

 Dependence of vectors and singularity of matrices have significance in the context of pairs, justifying the effort to develop these aspects.
-We start this paper with a categorical development of pairs in as general a context as is meaningful for the theory.
-As has become clear in the hyperring and fuzzy ring literature, the category of pairs actually can be supplied with two types of morphisms, the ``weak morphisms'' used in the body of this paper, and ``$\preceq$-morphisms'' which come in our situation from a ``surpassing relation'' $(\preceq)$ in the structure.
-Weak morphisms are appropriate for linear algebra viewed via matrix theory, whereas the $\preceq$-morphisms, more appropriate to a module-theoretical viewpoint, are described in~\S\ref{sd} and formalized in \S\ref{cat11}.
+We start this paper by developing pairs in context for the theory.
+As has become clear in the hyperring and fuzzy ring literature, the category of pairs can be supplied with two types of morphisms, the ``weak morphisms'' used in most of the body of this paper, and ``$\preceq$-morphisms'' which arise from a ``surpassing relation'' $(\preceq)$ in the structure.
+Weak morphisms are appropriate for linear algebra viewed via matrix theory, whereas the $\preceq$-morphisms, more appropriate to the module-theoretical viewpoint, are described in~\S\ref{sd}.

-The translation from classical linear algebra to pairs turns out to be rather delicate, and most of our effort in the paper is to investigate the connection between the row (and column) rank and the submatrix rank of a set of vectors over a pair.
+The transition from classical linear algebra to pairs turns out to be rather delicate, and most of our effort here is to investigate the connection between the row (and column) rank and the submatrix rank of a set of vectors over a pair.